-Hence, it is important that you review what you learnt for effective learning.
+Hence, you must review what you learned for effective learning.

 A focused mind is a key to accelerate your learning.
 Establish a study-time and select the right time to learn while avoiding all distractions.
 Restrict yourself to stay away from social media and dedicate the scheduled time to acquire the concept.

-It would not be a surprise if you remember all the worldly problems in the time span you allotted to study.
+It would not be a surprise if you remember all the worldly problems in the period you allotted to study.
 If anything is bothering you, write it down, and push them aside to focus on what you are learning.

 “Mnemonics?!
 We are not kids anymore,” you may say.
 Mnemonics for long years helped learners of ages to learn faster than the regular time it would normally take.

 You will observe improving outcomes when you use them.
 Highlighting important text, on the other hand, saves time while you are reviewing the concept.
 You don’t have to read all the pages to refresh your memory.